 The Briton’s Protection

-A proper boozer which specialises in whiskey, The Briton’s Protection serve over 300 different types of the stuff, from bottles that you’d find in a homeless fella’s hand right up to really expensive tipples that even Richard Branson would think twice about buying.
+A proper boozer which specialises in whiskey, The Briton’s Protection serve over 300 different types of the stuff, from bottles that you’ll have seen for years, right up to really expensive tipples that even Richard Branson would think twice about buying.
 Head round the back too and you’ll find a brilliant little courtyard which is always lively and seemingly always sunny.

 The Briton’s Protection, 50 Great Bridgewater St, Manchester M1 5LE